MonkWho/pfatt/README.md

 ### Bypass Procedure

-Netgraph creates an interface for us called ngeth0.
-This interface is connected to vlan0 which is configured to tag all traffic as VLAN0 before sending it on to the ONT interface. wpa_supplicant binds to ngeth0 and initiates 802.1X EAP-TLS authentication pfSense can then be configured to use ngeth0 as the WAN interface.
+1. Netgraph creates an interface for us called ngeth0.
+This interface is connected to vlan0 which is configured to tag all traffic as VLAN0 before sending it on to the ONT interface.
+2. wpa_supplicant binds to ngeth0 and initiates 802.1X EAP-TLS authentication
+3. pfSense can then be configured to use ngeth0 as the WAN interface.
-Next, we spoof the MAC address of the residential gateway and request a DHCP lease on ngeth0.
+4. Spoof the MAC address of the residential gateway and request a DHCP lease on ngeth0.
 The packets get tagged as VLAN0 and exit to the ONT.
-Now the DHCP handshake should complete and we should be on our way!
+5. Now the DHCP handshake should complete and we should be on our way!

 See the comments and commands bin/pfatt.sh for details about the netgraph setup.

 ## Prerequisites